roybarkan2020/AbsGenome/Scaffolding (with Omni-C).md

 ```

 ### From .pairs to .hic contact matrix

+This step is done using Juicer (https://github.com/aidenlab/juicer).
+More tools from Aiden Lab are available for manual curation and analysis of Hi-C data (https://github.com/aidenlab)
 ```
 java -Xmx48000m  -Djava.awt.headless=true -jar juicertools.jar pre --threads 16 mapped.pairs contact_map.hic genome.genome
 ```